Running is a big part of my life. It's one of my favourite ways to tap out from the world and de-stress after a crazy day - yes, even in winter!

 4. Introduce cross training

 If you really want to up your running game, don't just run.
 Other forms of exercise can improve strength, endurance and cardiovascular health to make you a better runner in the long term.
-Our KIC program includes high intensity interval training (HIIT) and boxing which can help you reach your running goals and are perfect for doing indoors on a rainy day.

 Running is very physical and can be quite taxing on our bodies.
 To ensure you don't get injured, it's essential you stretch before hand and cool down properly after every run (you'll thank me later!).
 An added bonus is that stretching warms up your muscles which makes braving the cold a lot easier.
 Don't overwhelm yourself, commit to the stretch first and the run will come.